MGabr/glint/README.md

 Glint is a high performance [Scala](http://www.scala-lang.org/) parameter server built using [Akka](http://akka.io/).
 The aim is to make it easy to develop performant distributed machine learning algorithms using the parameter server architecture.
 One of the major goals is compatibility with [Spark](http://spark.apache.org/).

+This fork adds support for column partitioning, running a Glint cluster on Spark and a specific Word2Vec matrix with server side operations for network-efficient distributed Word2Vec training for large vocabularies.
+[Glint-word2vec](https://github.com/MGabr/glint-word2vec) is a Spark ML package using this fork.

 ## Compile
 To use the current version you should compile the system manually, publish it to a local repository and include it in your project through sbt.
 Clone this repository and run: